I can save your website!

 Or your website will be blacklisted by Google and classified as unsafe.
 You can prevent this with the Google transparency report.

 They usually look similar to WordPress files, but they don't belong there.
-You can only determine this by looking around the server with an FTP program and knowing which files belong to WordPress.
+You can only determine this if you look around on the server with an FTP program and know which files belong to WordPress.
 These can often be found in the “wp-content” directory.

-Removing these files only helps temporarily, because the actual script that creates these files or stores them on your server is located somewhere else entirely.
+Removing these files only helps temporarily, because the actual script that creates these files or saves them to your server is located somewhere else entirely.
 A few days later at the latest, a similar file will appear there.

 Some WordPress websites use an email account to send emails (e.g., from the contact form or when automatic plugin updates have been set up).
 It is possible that the email account has been hijacked via WordPress and spam emails are being sent.
 Under certain circumstances, you may no longer be able to send or receive emails.

-The longer this situation persists, the more likely your server will end up on an email blacklist.
+The longer this situation persists, the more likely your server is to end up on an email blacklist

-Either the hacker has made a small mistake in their bot, which is causing minor inconsistencies on the website, or it is the hacker's intention to let you know that they have hijacked your website.
+Either the hacker has a small error in their bot that causes minor inconsistencies on the website, or it is the hacker's intention to let you know that they have hijacked your website.
 They will then post their own content on the website or perhaps try to blackmail you.

 If you are sure that the login details you entered are correct, you should search for your username in the database.
 A hacker may have deleted or changed your backend account.
 If your account has been deleted, you will no longer be able to reset your password.
 You can create an administrator account directly in the database, but this will only prevent it from happening again once you have eliminated the source of the hacked WordPress.

-In the server's log files, you can determine whether there have been significant changes in access or errors on the server.
-A sudden increase or decrease in access, or an unusually high number of errors on the server, may indicate that the system has been hacked.
+You can check the server's log files to see if there have been any significant changes in traffic or errors on the server.
+A sudden increase or decrease in traffic, or an unusually high number of errors on the server, may indicate that the system has been hacked.
 Here, you may also be able to see where the attacks are coming from and block the IP addresses of the sources.

 The easiest thing for you would be to contact me and I will rescue your website.